MaxWies/boki-benchmarks/README.md

 Function workers of containers collect metrics, e.g. successful calls, latencies etc. After the benchmark the metrics are merged across function workers and then merged across containers to get the final statistics.

 #### Log Engine Level ####
 Log engines collect statistics in csv format, e.g. latencies, append and read calls etc. After the benchmark the Manager VM gets the statistic files, combines them and finally visualize them.
 Note that log engines produce a lot of statistics data.
-The Manager VM must have enough disk space to store the data.
+The Manager VM must have enough disk space (multiple GB) to store the data.

 Log engines run a thread that continously writes data to files.
 A zookeeper command is send by the Manager VM to activate the thread on all log engines: `create /faas/stat/start $ENGINE_STAT_THREAD_INTERVAL`.
 The implementation for statistic collection in log engines uses pre-compile statements.
 If you extend IndiLog Or Boki and would like to use statistic collection compile the source code with the arguments in `config.mk`